humanestandards/home/content/play/humane-powers.md

 👌 **E X A M P L E S**

-**A. Designating Positions**
+**A. Assigning Positions**

 ![](https://humanestandards.com/images/LeftHand.png)![](https://humanestandards.com/images/RightHand.png)

-In the above Mnemonic Systems we have Designated Powers to each of our Fingers.
+In the above Mnemonic Formats we have Assigned distinct Humane Powers to each of our Fingers.

 ### \__\_